One death in Whitman County, record COVID-19 cases in Latah County

 On Friday, one new death from COVID-19 was reported in Whitman County and Latah County set a daily record of new cases with 120.

 The death involved a man between ages 40-59.
-There have been 22 deaths in Whitman County this year.
+There have been 22 deaths related to COVID-19 in Whitman County this year.

 Twenty-four new cases were reported in Whitman County Friday and five cases are currently hospitalized.
 There have been 2,010 cases in the county this year.